Nayefbah/Educational-Memory-Game/README.md

-# An educational memory game involving flipping cards from words ore sentence
+# An educational memory game involving flipping cards from words or sentence

 ## Setup: